thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

  Here's a quick overview of how I approached the migration.

  - Add dependencies
- - Migrate annotations to kotlin-inject-anvil and add `@ContributesTo`
+ - Apply`@ContributesTo` annotation
  - Apply `@ContributesBinding` annotation
  - Add ksp kotlin-inject-anvil compiler dependencies.
  - Delete component interfaces.
  - Replace `@Component` with `@MergeComponent` and create subcomponent.

+ Let's take a quick look at how each of these steps is implemented.
+If you'd like to see the code, here's the [pull request](https://github.com/thomaskioko/tv-maniac/pull/363).

  ### Add kotin-inject-anvil Dependencies.
- This is pretty straight forward.
-We need to add the dependencies to our project
+ This is pretty straightforward.
+We need to add the dependencies to our project.

  ``` yaml
  kotlinInject-anvil-compiler = { group = "software.amazon.lastmile.kotlin.inject.anvil", name = "compiler", version.ref = "kotlin-inject-anvil" }